Great Wall Pegasus

-The Great Wall Pegasus is a compact SUV produced by Great Wall Motors.
+The Great Wall Pegasus (长城赛骏 (Chángchéng Sàijùn)) is a compact SUV produced by Great Wall Motors.

 Overview

 The Great Wall Pegasus is powered by the Toyota-sourced GW491QE inline-4 2.2 liter engine.
 As the SUV version of the Great Wall SoCool and the short wheelbase version of the Great Wall Sing, the body design of the Great Wall Pegasus was based on the SWB 5-door Isuzu MU produced under license sharing a redesigned front end with the Great Wall SoCool.